kent-hervey/Animals-Spring/RemainingFeatures.md

 - [ ] Add modifiedDate
 - [ ] Add handler methods/endpoints that yield metadata such as number of animals, average age...etc
 - [ ] Add a new endpoint that returns a list of animals that meet certain criteria
-- [ ] Create an independent Java console project that will cosume the endpoints of this project.
+- [ ] Create an independent Java console project that will consume the endpoints of this project.
 User can select a number from the menu then enter data, then will see returned information
--
+- [ ] Add a DTO class
 -

 To save changes to the JSON file, you can use the following steps: